michaelprice232/github-actions-course/readme.md

 continue-on-error can be used to continue the job and workflow in case of any errors in a step.
 The error will be annotated in the workflow run.

 Matrix's can be used to run parallel jobs for different combinations of inputs such as OS and programming language versions.

+Re-usable workflows can be used to modularise certain tasks to increase standardisation and reduce the maintenance overhead.
+Examples are in 'reusable-workflow-consumer.yml' and 'reusable-workflow.yml'